 The last few weeks I have been sharing the details of rooms but goodness you guys have so many questions and I wanted to put this post together before we shared much more about the house in order to give the best tips to you guys.
 I love the questions and looking for tips, but since I don’t have time to answer all of them individually I thought creating a post containing all of my tips and then having a space for you to answer further questions below would be most helpful so you can see other people’s questions and answers.

 Now, most of these tips are intended for custom built homes, but I am sure many can be applied to any home build or renovation as well.
+You can also get to save money & reduce the amount of renovation work done with maximum results, easily transforming a simple room into a luxurious space, just have a peek at this vinyl wall post to learn more.
 I have no been through building a track home or any extensive renovation in a home so I have fewer tips on that.
 Happy to answer questions though 🙂

 My goal with sharing these tips is that you will also have a positive and amazing experience while you see your dream come to life like we did.
 Even in the stress and frantic decision making, it was such an awesome experience and though I am happy we are settling into our home, I did love the whole process and working with our team of craftsmen.